Pretty Christmas Mantel Ideas

 White and Silver Christmas Mantel

-Simple, classic decorations in stunning white and silver keep Wendy's (shabbynest.blogspot.com) Christmas mantel display looking festive and chic.
+Simple, classic decorations in stunning white and silver keep Wendy's (shabbynest.blogspot.com) Christmas mantel decorations looking festive and chic.
 First she amped up her bountiful greenery by adding a white faux-berry garland, sparkly snowflakes, and a string of lights for extra sparkle and shine.
 White stockings and a Christmas ball ornament wreath give the display a clean and classic finish.

-Since faux garland tends to be rather skimpy, beef up your display by purchasing two strands and weaving them together.
+Christmas Mantel Tip: Since faux garland tends to be rather skimpy, beef up your display by purchasing two strands and weaving them together.
 Wendy created hers by twisting the branches of two strands together every foot or so.
 She then fluffed it up to make sure the twisting wasn't visible.

 Soft Palette Christmas Mantel